DoriDoro/Book_to_Scrape/README.md

 3. `python -m venv venv`
 4. `. venv/bin/activate` (on MacOS/Linux)  `venv\Scripts\activate` (on Windows)
 5. `pip install -r requirements.txt`

+## Skills:
+- Configuring a Python environment
+- Managing data using the ETL process
+- Using version control with Git and GitHub
+- Applying the basics of Python programming

 ## Visualisation of the project: